aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 To actually use this example in practice you must:

-- Ensure you have followed the installation guide for Ansible AVD found [here](../../docs/installation/collection-installation.md).
+- Ensure you have followed the installation guide for AVD found [here](../../docs/installation/collection-installation.md).
 - Run the following playbook to copy the examples to your current working directory, for example `ansible-avd-examples`:

 `ansible-playbook arista.avd.install_examples`